This exhibition has now closed.

 Graves Gallery

-Derrick Greaves is one of the most acclaimed British painters of the last half century.
+Derrick Greaves was one of the most acclaimed British painters of the last half century.
 He initially gained recognition in the 1950s, when he represented Britain at the Venice Biennale along with the other 'Kitchen-Sink' painters with whom he was associated.
-His work has developed from the social realism of the 1950s to a more heraldic style that paralleled 1960s Pop Art, from an imagery based on nature and observable fact to more studio-bound imaginative constructs
+His work developed from the social realism of the 1950s to a more heraldic style that paralleled 1960s Pop Art, from an imagery based on nature and observable fact to more studio-bound imaginative constructs

 Graves Gallery